GoKloud-Solutions/jenkins-automations/jenkins-ecs-node/README.md

       stage('Test') {
           steps {
               script {
-                  sh "This is a test job!!"
+                  sh "echo This is a test job!!"
               }
               sh 'sleep 120'
               sh 'echo sleep is done'